 The Partnership Coordinator assists the Director and Management Conference with engagement, educational and outreach activities.
 The position oversees implementation of APNEP's Engagement Strategy, guides the CAC, pursues new partnership and funding opportunities, conducts GPRA reporting, and works with program staff to engage in new CCMP implementation actions.
 It also provides staff support for the Management Conference and serves as a liaison to various external working groups.
-This position is currently vacant.
+Steve Anderson has served in this role since March 2023.